ucan-wg/spec/README.md

 Capabilities MUST be presented as a map.
 This map is REQUIRED but MAY be empty.

-This array MUST contain some or none of the following:
+This map MUST contain some or none of the following:
 1. A strict subset (attenuation) of the capability authority from the `prf` field
 2. Capabilities composed from multiple proofs (see [rights amplification])
 3. Capabilities originated by the `iss` DID (i.e. by parenthood)